pytorch/pytorch.github.io/_posts/2023-01-23-performance-experiments-stable-diffusion.md

 ## Appendix 2: per-run data

 Plots with per-run benchmark data can be found [here](https://drive.google.com/drive/folders/1NWIGDBAsMakMeByQU0FmMFtyoRsUI0pF?usp=share_link).
 Each plot shows all the runs for a particular GPU (P100, V100, T4, A10, A100) and batch size (1, 2, or 4).
-The bar charts in the previous appendix are obtained from this data by averaging.
+The bar charts in [the main text](/blog/accelerated-stable-diffusion-2/) are obtained from this data by averaging.
 The file names are self-explanatory, for example “original_vs_optimized_A10_n_samples_2_n_iter_2_sd2.png” contains runs for A10 GPU, batch size 2 and number of iterations 2.

 ## Appendix 3: Accelerated Stable Diffusion 1

 Before the work on Stable Diffusion 2 described in the main text, we also applied similar optimizations to [Stable Diffusion 1](https://github.com/CompVis/stable-diffusion) by CompVis prior to the release of Stable Diffusion 2.
 The original implementation of SD1 does not integrate with xFormers yet, and so the speedup from just using the PyTorch optimized attention instead of custom implementation is significant.
-It should be noted that the [HuggingFace Diffusers port of SD1](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion) allows integration with xFormers, so an interesting open question which we didn’t explore would be how the performance of SD1 with PyTorch optimized attention compares to HuggingFace SD1+xFormers.
+It should be noted that the [HuggingFace Diffusers port of SD1](https://github.com/huggingface/diffusers#stable-diffusion-is-fully-compatible-with-diffusers) allows integration with xFormers, so an interesting open question which we didn’t explore would be how the performance of SD1 with PyTorch optimized attention compares to HuggingFace SD1+xFormers.

-We benchmarked two versions of SD1, _original _and _optimized_:
+We benchmarked two versions of SD1, _original and optimized_:

-* As the _original _version we took the first SD release, and placed it [here](https://github.com/sgrigory/stable-diffusion/tree/original-release) with minimal modifications to simplify benchmarking.
+* As the _original_ version we took the first SD release, and placed it [here](https://github.com/sgrigory/stable-diffusion/tree/original-release) with minimal modifications to simplify benchmarking.
 It uses PyTorch 1.11 and custom implementation of attention.
-* The _optimized _version is the code living [here](https://github.com/sgrigory/stable-diffusion/tree/9809711e6921dfae8a4c2934f8c737bd03ad32a1).
-It uses _nn.MultiheadAttention_ in _CrossAttention_ and torch 2.0.0.dev20221220+cu117.
+* The _optimized_ version is the code living [here](https://github.com/sgrigory/stable-diffusion/tree/9809711e6921dfae8a4c2934f8c737bd03ad32a1).
+It uses _**nn.MultiheadAttention**_ in _**CrossAttention**_ and PyTorch 2.0.0.dev20221220+cu117.

 Here are the results for different GPU architectures and batch size 2: